IndaPlus25/task-6-yea/README.md

 #### Exercise 4.XX (src - use `prime`)
 Remember the `isPrime` method from last week (exercise 4.33)?
 Now, you will execute it from the main method!
-Create a class called `PrimeChecker` in the `PrimeChecker.java` file and copy your `isPrime` function from last week into the new class.
+Create a class called `PrimeChecker` in the `PrimeChecker.java` file and copy your `isPrime` method from last week into the new class.

 Your task is now to write a main method that loops from 1 to and including 25